seanmonstar/jwcrypto/README.md

         // serialize the public key
         console.log(keypair.publicKey.toString());

-        // serialize the public key to a version of the data format console.log(keypair.publicKey.toString({version: '2012.08.15'}));

         // just the JSON object to embed in another structure console.log(JSON.stringify({stuff: keypair.publicKey.toJSONObject()}));

         // create and sign a JWS
-        // notice how loading the pubkey doesn't require a version, that is auto-detected var payload = {principal: {email: 'some@dude.domain'},
+        var payload = {principal: {email: 'some@dude.domain'},
                        pubkey: jwcrypto.loadPublicKey(publicKeyToCertify)};